RobTillaart/DHT_Simulator/README.md

 The simulator is not tested extensively so please report bugs.

+## Note

+The sketch does not compile for ESP32 yet.

 ## Future

 Idea is to use the code of the simulator in combination with a